Requirement: Run PowerShell Script in SharePoint Online.

 How to Run a PowerShell Script for SharePoint Online?

-Step 1: Install necessary PowerShell Modules for SharePoint Online
+Step 1: Install the necessary PowerShell Modules for SharePoint Online

-Prior to executing PowerShell scripts for SharePoint Online, we must install the necessary module or components to our local machine.
+How to run a PowerShell script for SharePoint Online?
+Prior to executing PowerShell scripts for SharePoint Online, we must install the necessary module or components on our local machine.
 So, which module to install?
 Well, that depends on what cmdlets are used by your script.

-- If your PowerShell script uses PnP PowerShell cmdlets, then you must have PnP PowerShell module for SharePoint Online installed.
+- How do I run a PnP PowerShell script for SharePoint Online?
+If your PowerShell script uses PnP PowerShell cmdlets, then you must have the PnP PowerShell module for SharePoint Online installed.
 How to Install PnP PowerShell Module for SharePoint Online?

 Step 2: Use PowerShell ISE to run your PowerShell scripts for SharePoint Online

-PowerShell ISE is a great tool to create, debug, and execute PowerShell scripts.
-Although you can use Windows PowerShell console or SharePoint Online Management Shell, I would recommend using PowerShell ISE as it gives you nice syntax highlighting, debug with breakpoints, IntelliSense features, and much more.
-PowerShell ISE is pre-installed on operating systems Windows 7, Windows 2012, and later at “C:\WINDOWS\system32\WindowsPowerShell\v1.0”.
-On previous versions, like Windows Server 2008, You have to add it through Windows features, if the PowerShell ISE app is not installed already.
+PowerShell ISE is a great tool to create, debug, and execute PowerShell Scripts.
+Although you can use Windows PowerShell console or SharePoint Online Management Shell, I recommend using PowerShell ISE.
+It gives you nice syntax highlighting, debugging with breakpoints, IntelliSense features, and much more.
+PowerShell ISE is pre-installed on operating systems Windows 7, Windows 2012, and later at “C:\WINDOWS\system32\WindowsPowerShel \v1.0”.
+On previous versions, like Windows Server 2008, You have to add it through Windows features if the PowerShell ISE app is not installed already.

 How to Run PowerShell Scripts in SharePoint Online?